mit-rss/wall_follower/README.md

 In future labs the racecar will be moving at high speeds so we need you to build a system that protects it from crashes.

 Create a new package for your safety controller (place it in ```~/racecar_ws/src```).
-Your goal is to make a node in this pacakge that prevents the racecar from crashing into obstacles.
+Your goal is to make a node in this package that prevents the racecar from crashing into obstacles.

 We want you to be able to demonstrate that your safety controller is robust.
 You should be able to attempt to crash the racecar in a variety of scenarios and have the safety controller prevent the crashes.
 You should also be able to walk in front of the racecar without it running into you.